 (WordStream, The Verge)

 Google Chrome debuted back in 2008 and has since been reinventing the browsing game.
-Though the speculated number is 2 billion active installs across desktop and mobile, the latest Google search statistics reveal that an estimated 2.65 billion people worldwide use Chrome as their main browser.
-In the US alone, Google Chrome accounted for approximately 48 percent of the overall internet browser market share.
+Though the speculated number is 2 billion active installs across desktop and mobile, the latest Google search statistics reveal that an estimated 3.2 billion people worldwide used Chrome as their main browser in 2021.
+In the US alone, Google Chrome accounted for approximately 50.46% of the overall internet browser market share as of September 2021.

 Launched in 2008, Google Maps has become an indispensable mapping service for many of us.
 Today, over a billion users use Google Maps every month and send more than 20 million suggested updates daily.
 Given that the app provides satellite imagery, street maps, aerial photography, street view, real-time traffic condition, and route planning, one can easily understand why it’s so popular.